These investment principles we adhere to when investing clients’ capital

 1. Our goal is not only to be better but also to be different

 One overriding principle dominates our investment philosophy.
 We aim to not only be better than the competition but also to do things a little differently.
-Why else would large institutional investors look to a small firm like ARP for solutions?
 Some people say we focus on niche investments, whereas others say we are very much about esoteric investment strategies.
 We prefer to think of ourselves as different.

-Over and above everything else, our portfolio construction is driven by the eight structural mega-trends we have identified, and the investments we make must fit with one or more of those mega-trends.
+Over and above everything else, our portfolio construction is driven by the six structural megatrends we have identified, and the investments we make must fit with one or more of those megatrends.

-We believe that, for many years to come, the road to attractive returns will be by exploring alpha opportunities and other risk factors than beta risk, for example illiquidity risk.
-The most cost-effective way to take beta risk is by investing passively; hence we have no desire to invest in strategies and/or investment managers that take significant amounts of beta risk and charge high fees for that privilege.
+We believe that, for many years to come, the road to attractive returns will be by exploring other risk factors than beta risk, for example illiquidity risk.
+By far the most cost-effective way to take beta risk is by investing passively; hence we have no desire to invest with investment managers who take significant amounts of beta risk and charge high fees for that privilege.

 We also note that most investors who invest in alternatives focus on mainstream alternatives, but we don’t see the point of investing in, say, long/short equity if returns are no better than indexing, fees are much higher, and returns are far from uncorrelated.